CodingThrust/NumericTrainingCamp/0.intro/README.md

 ## How to communicate?

-- Onsite: 9:30AM-9:30PM, location TBA.
-- Online: Zulip stream (less formal): `#NumericTrainingCamp`, for general discussion, sharing.
+Except the classroom, we have
 - Discussion room: 4th/5th floor, maker space
+- Online: Zulip stream (less formal): `#NumericTrainingCamp`

 ---